EnviroDIY/ModularSensors/README.md

 - **setup()** - This "sets up" the sensor - setting up serial ports, etc required for the given sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program _before_ calling the variable setup.
 - **getStatus()** - This returns the current status of the sensor as an interger, if the sensor has some way of giving it to you (most do not.)
 - **printStatus()** - This returns the current status of the sensor as a readable String.
+- **powerUp()** - This sends power to the sensor.
+No return.
-- **sleep()** - This puts the sensor to sleep, often by stopping the power.
+- **wake()** - This wakes the sensor up, usually by sending it power, but sometimes by sending a specific wake or start measuring command.
 Returns true.
-- **wake()** - This wakes the sensor up and sends it power.
+- **sleep()** - This puts the sensor to sleep, often by stopping the power, but sometimes by sending a specific sleep or stop measuring command.
 Returns true.
+- **powerDown()** - This cuts the sensor power.
+No return.
 - **update()** - This updates the sensor values and returns true when finished.
-For digital sensors with a single infomation return, this only needs to be called once for each sensor, even if there are multiple variable subclasses for the sensor.
+For digital sensors with a single information return, this only needs to be called once for each sensor, even if there are multiple variable subclasses for the sensor.

 ### Functions for Each Variable
 - **Constructor** - Every variable requires a pointer to its parent sensor as part of the constructor.
 Every variable also has two optional string entries, for a universally unique identifier (UUID/GUID) and a custom variable code.  _The UUID must always be listed first!_  In cases where you would like a custom variable code, but do not have a UUID, you **must** enter '""' as your UUID.